mattyoung101/omicron/documentation/docs/omicam.md

 cache completely offline for more performance, although we currently do not.

 ![Field file](images/field_file.png)
-_Figure 6: visualisation of the field data component of the field file.
+_Figure 7: visualisation of the field data component of the field file.
 In the original 243x182 image, 1 pixel = 1cm_

-In theory, our optimisation problem could actually be represented as a non-linear least squares probblem (rather than a non-linear derivative free problem), and could thus be solved using standard algorithms like the Gauss-Newton or Levenberg-Marquardt algorithms.
+In theory, our optimisation problem could actually be represented as a non-linear least squares problem (rather than a non-linear derivative free problem), and could thus be solved using standard algorithms like the Gauss-Newton or Levenberg-Marquardt algorithms.
 However, due to a lack of mathematical knowledge I decided to just use the simpler derivative-free algorithm instead.